vanhuy178/Ecommerce-Website/README.md

 # Build-and-Deploy-Ecommerce-Website-With-HTML-CSS-JavaScript

+## Skill and knowledge we get via this project
 - Responsive Ecommerce Website Tutorial Using HTML CSS & JavaScript.
 - Completely For Beginners.
 - Multipage Ecommerce Website Project.